‘Three Kings’: Exceeding Expectations in Sports

 The book opens with Balf examining all three at length, weaving their lives in with the history of the modern Olympics and modern international competitive athletics.
 All three defied early 20th-century amateur athletics “norms.”
 Eugenicists embedded these “norms” in amateur athletics to highlight the supposed physical and intellectual superiority of upper-class whites.

 The eugenics movement was beloved by progressives.
 Even Japan was class and race conscious.
-The 1924 games were the first in which Japan permitted working-class Japanese to participate.
+The 1924 Games were the first in which Japan permitted working-class Japanese to participate.

 The Hawaiians and Japanese weren’t supposed to win.
 Even Weissmuller, with his immigrant and poor working-class background, was looked down on by American amateur athletics organizers.
 Balf shows the obstacles all three had to overcome.

 To preserve amateur status, Kahanamoku couldn’t take paid work involved with water, including acting.
-Weissmuller had to overcome claims he was born in Austria-Hungary to participate on the American team.
+Weissmuller had to overcome claims that he was born in Austria-Hungary to participate on the American team.
 Takaishi helped dig the swimming pool where he learned to swim.
 They were not today’s pampered athletes.

 American swimmer Johnny Weissmuller on a beach playing the ukulele for a group of children in 1924.
-Weissmuller participated in 1924 Olympic Games.
+Weissmuller participated in the 1924 Olympic Games.
 (FPG/Getty Images)

-The triumph of “Three Kings” is how it shows how these three overcame adversity to become Olympic winners and successful afterwards.
+The triumph of “Three Kings” is that it shows how these three overcame adversity to become Olympic winners and successful afterward.
 Kahanamoku became a movie star, although his fame was eclipsed by Johnny Weissmuller, who played Tarzan.
 Takaishi went on to lead the Japanese swim team in the 1932 Olympics, where they dominated the medals.
 Best of all, despite their disparate backgrounds, the three became good friends.

 "Three Kings: Race, Class, and the Barrier-Breaking Rivals Who Redefined Sports and Launched the Modern Olympic Age" by Todd Bale.